panzerdp/dmitripavlutin.com/posts/149-react-usereducer/index.md

 The *engine order telegraph* is the *dispatch* function, the *commands* are the *action objects*, the *engineers in the engine room* are the *reducer* function, and the *engine regime* is the *state*.

 The engine order telegraph helps separate the bridge from the engine room.
-The same way the `useReducer()` hook helps separate the rendering from the state management logic.
+In the same way the `useReducer()` hook helps separate the rendering from the state management logic.

 ## 4. Conclusion

 The `useReducer()` hook lets you separate the state management from the rendering logic of the component.

-`const [state, dispatch] = useReducer(reducer, initialState)` accepts 2 argument: the reducer function and the initial state.
+`const [state, dispatch] = useReducer(reducer, initialState)` accepts 2 arguments: the reducer function and the initial state.
 Also, the reducer returns an array of 2 items: the current state and the dispatch function.

-When you'd like to update the state, simply call `dispatch(action)` with the appropriate action object.
+To update the state call `dispatch(action)` with the appropriate action object.
 The action object is then forwarded to the `reducer()` function that updates the state.
 If the state has been updated by the reducer, then the component re-renders, and `[state, ...] = useReducer(...)` hook returns the new state value.

 `useReducer()` fits great to deal with complex state management (requiring at least 2-3  update actions).
 For simple state management, I recommend [useState()](/react-usestate-hook-guide/).